Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Was Wolfgang in a good mood after the contest?

-Did people take lots of pictures?
+Were people taking lots of pictures?

 The most common regular verbs in the past tense